 Multiples of cash flow: This method allows buyers and sellers to account for expenses by applying a multiple to net operating income (NOI), earnings before income taxes (EBIT), or earnings before income taxes, depreciation, and amortization (EBITDA).
 These metrics are of particular importance if the acquisition target is a complete business, not just a book of clients.

 The income methods.
-Two common methods used to estimate the income a practice will produce are discounted cash flow and single period capitalization.
+There are two common methods used to estimate the income a practice will produce:

 Discounted cash flow (DCF): This method forecasts cash flows for a specified period and then applies a discount factor.
 In addition, a terminal value is calculated using an assumed long-term growth rate.
-This method allows buyers and sellers to account for future internal and external risk, but making predictions can be challenging in unpredictable market cycles.
+This method allows buyers and sellers to account for future internal and external risk.
+Remember, though, that the market is unpredictable.

 Single period capitalization: This method is a shortcut of the DCF approach that assumes a normalized growth rate.
 It calculates value by dividing next year’s adjusted cash flow by the capitalization rate (discount rate minus growth).
 As with DCF, the challenge is to fairly project each input.

-In both cases, one of the strengths of these methods is the ability to run several models under a range of market and acquisition retention assumptions, to help protect against outsized risk from downside scenarios.
+In both cases, you can run several models under a range of market and acquisition retention assumptions to help protect against outsized risk from downside scenarios.

 By taking an analytical approach to valuing an advisory practice, buyers and sellers alike reduce the risks inherent in these transactions.
-An acquisition is a great way to jump-start growth in your business, but if challenges arise, you want to see that they do not create excess risk to your ability to serve your existing business, jeopardizing your foundation.
+An acquisition is a great way to jump-start growth in your business, but if challenges arise, you want to be sure they don’t interfere with your ability to serve your existing business, jeopardizing your foundation.

-It’s important to keep in mind that sellers and buyers are uniquely aligned in their care for the clients.
-All thoughtful sellers want to put their clients in good hands, and identifying a strong buyer and negotiating a fair transaction are part of succeeding at that goal.
-For buyers, not only is the right deal structure critical for generating strong financial returns, but it also enables them to focus on what matters most: helping clients meet their needs and fulfill their dreams.
+It’s important to ensure that buyers and sellers are uniquely aligned in their care for their clients.
+All thoughtful sellers want to leave their clients in capable, caring hands.
+Identifying a strong buyer and negotiating a fair transaction are part of succeeding at that goal.
+For buyers, getting a more granular understanding of the book of business is critical for generating strong financial returns, but it also enables them to focus on what matters most: helping clients meet current needs and fulfill future goals.